galaxyproject/training-material/topics/dev/tutorials/debugging/tutorial.md

 > 1. Use GitHub UI to fork Galaxy's repository at `galaxyproject/galaxy`.
 > 2. Clone your forked repository to a local path, further referred to as GALAXY_ROOT and `cd` into GALAXY_ROOT.
 Note that we specify the tutorial branch with the `-b` option:
 > ```shell
-> $ git clone -b training_dev_debugging https://github.com/galaxyproject/galaxy GALAXY_ROOT
+> $ git clone -b training https://github.com/galaxyproject/galaxy GALAXY_ROOT
 > $ cd GALAXY_ROOT
 > ```
 > Note: In the future, when you contribute to Galaxy, you'll need to clone the `dev` branch, which is the default, so you don't need to specify the `-b` option in the `git clone` command).